-We computed the histograms of the distribution of the position angle offsets with respect to the jet directions determined from the analysis of VLBI images at milliarcsecond scales.
+We computed the histograms of the distribution of the position angle offsets with respect to the jet directions determined from an analysis of VLBI images at milliarcsecond scales.
 We denote this quantity as ψ .
-Such a histogram is shown in Figure 3.
-Comparing this Figure with the upper left Figure 3 in Kovalev et al. (2017), demonstrates that the anisotropy is revealed even more clearly: the peaks became sharper and narrower.
+Such a histogram is shown in Fig. 3.
+Comparing this figure with the upper-left figure 3 in Kovalev et al. (2017) demonstrates that the anisotropy is revealed even more clearly: the peaks became sharper and narrower.
 The height of the peak with respect to the background is 2.8 versus 1.7 and the full width at half maximum (FWHM) is 0.42 rad versus 0.62 rad.
-We confirmed that anisotropy of ψ angle is not an artifact of Gaia DR1, and the prediction made in Petrov & Kovalev (2017b) has come true.
+We confirmed that the anisotropy of the ψ angle is not an artefact of Gaia DR1, and the prediction made in Petrov & Kovalev (2017b) has come true.

 We should note that the histogram of ψ angles is affected by its measurement errors that depend on a/σ{φ} .
-We assume $\sigma{\psi} = \sigma{\phi}$, neglecting errors in the determination of jet direction angles because at the moment, we cannot precisely characterize them.
-At large a/σ{φ} (say, more than 4), the distribution of the ψ errors for a given measurement converges to the normal distribution.
-At low a/σ{φ} (say less than 0.25), the distribution is converging to the uniform distribution.
-The analytic expression for the ψ errors can be found in page 233 of Thompson et al. (2017).
+We assume $\sigma{\psi} = \sigma{\phi}$, neglecting errors in the determination of jet direction angles because at the moment we cannot precisely characterize them.
+At large a/σ{φ} (say, more than 4), the distribution of the ψ errors for a given measurement converges to a normal distribution.
+At low a/σ{φ} (say, less than 0.25), the distribution converges to a uniform distribution.
+The analytic expression for the ψ errors can be found on p.
+233 of Thompson, Moran & Swenson (2017).
 Including measurements of ψ with large errors smears the histogram.
 In order to mitigate smearing, we filtered out matches with $\sigma{\psi} > 0.3$ rad.
-We found empirically that reducing the threshold further degrades the histograms as a consequence of the scarcity of remaining points, though does not change their shape noticeably.
+We found empirically that reducing the threshold further degrades the histograms as a consequence of the scarcity of remaining points, though it does not change their shape noticeably.

-Figure 3b shows the histogram of ψ angles for all the matches with $\sigma{\psi} < 0.3$ rad.
+Fig. 3(b) shows a histogram of ψ angles for all the matches with $\sigma{\psi} < 0.3$ rad.
 The peaks at 0° and 180° became much stronger.
-A further analysis revealed that the histograms are different for short and long arc lengths between VLBI and Gaia positions as shown in Figure 3c and 3d.
+A further analysis revealed that the histograms are different for short and long arc lengths between the VLBI and Gaia positions, as shown in Figs 3(c) and (d).